danielwoodie/fireplace/content/blog/post-8.md

 ### Mr. Money Mustache

 It may come as no surprise but I am a fan of [Mr. Money Mustache](https://www.mrmoneymustache.com/) (referred to as MMM hereafter).
-He wasn't my introduction to personal finance but his content fundamentally changed my approach to personal finance and, more than anything, encouraged me to not be afraid to develop my own plan, as opposed to just accepting some very rough cookie cutter solution (cough Dave Ramsey cough).
+He wasn't my introduction to personal finance but his content fundamentally changed my approach to personal finance and, more than anything, made me less afraid of digging deeper (as opposed to just accepting some very rough cookie cutter solution -- cough Dave Ramsey cough).

 One thing that MMM does great is, with a few assumptions, he reduces complex investing strategies into simple rules of thumb.
 For example, there's the detailed analysis on [killing your $1,000 grocery bill](https://www.mrmoneymustache.com/2012/03/29/killing-your-1000-grocery-bill/) or how [investing about half your take-home pay will allow you to retire in about 17 years](https://www.mrmoneymustache.com/2012/01/13/the-shockingly-simple-math-behind-early-retirement/).
 This leads me to the topic of this article.

 <!-- Ezoic - in_content1 - mid_content -->
 <div id="ezoic-pub-ad-placeholder-113"> </div>